Home›Products›Advanced Electronic Signatures

 3

-Split-key signature created
+Dual Key signature created

 Both key halves combine to create the cryptographic signature.
 A qualified timestamp is applied.
 OCSP confirms the certificate was valid at the moment of signing.
 Evidence record is sealed.